alphagov/transformation-dashboard/_posts/2000-01-20-passports.markdown

   - Passed alpha to beta Digital by Default Service Standard assessment
   - Prototypes developed for UK applicants
   - Prototypes tested with users
-  - Initial photo upload facility developed
+  - Photograph upload feature added
+  - Development environment set up and accredited

 challenges: |
   - Linking with current systems and ensuring appropriate security is maintained across that link
   - Setting up the development environment

 next: |
-  - Start work on beta
+  - Continue working on the beta service
-  - Continue testing and iterating user journey for UK and overseas applicants
+  - Continue testing and iterating user journey
-  - Continue working on photo uploads and photo checking
+  - Research users’ ability to take a compliant photograph
   - Continue working on application interface

+digital-inclusion: |
+  GDS has mapped the exemplars against the [digital inclusion scale](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/government-digital-inclusion-strategy#measuring-digital-exclusion) to help show where these services may be difficult for some people to use.
+[See the rating for Passports](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/exemplar-services-and-identity-assurance-how-complex-they-are#passports).

 ---